Neural Particle Automata: Learning Self-Organizing Particle Dynamics

 \subsection{Self-classifying point clouds}

 We evaluate NPA on point cloud classification tasks to study whether global semantic decisions can emerge from purely local particle interactions.
-This task requires the architecture to gather geometric information and converge to a stable global prediction.
 We create a PointMNIST dataset by sampling 512 uniform points from each MNIST image, in range $[0, 1]^2.$ We first upsample the image to $224^2$, and randomly sample a point from each pixel with value greater than 0.5.
 The number of points is then reduced to 512 using farthest point sampling.

 Following \citet{randazzo2020self}, we replace the cross entropy loss with an $L_2$ loss on the one-hot target vectors.
 Empirically this stabilizes the long-term dynamics by preventing blow-ups.
 Our architecture achieved 98.42\% classification accuracy on the test set. \autoref{fig:mnist-evolution} illustrates the evolution of correctly classified examples for each digit, where every particle reaches consensus using only local operations. \autoref{fig:mnist-internal} shows the internal state evolution of 200 digits after dimension reduction with UMAP~\citep{mcinnes2018umap-software} and the \textit{footprint} of internal states for each digit on the reduced space.
 The iterative nature of NPA lets us visualize how NPA understands the shape of digits and forms a global consensus in detail.